The Podium: Features

 Designed with a modern mix of glass, curves and green.
 The Podium features intricate architectural accents and a living green wall facade.

 It also features three Director's Club Cinemas that were opened on December 15, 2018.

+Awards

+The Podium was awarded the LEED Gold Mark (Core & Shell) pre-certification by the US Green Building Council and is also the first building in the Philippines to receive the provisional Green Mark Gold Award by the Building and Construction Authority of Singapore.